-Cover under this policy commences on the policy start date unless you are advised otherwise by Southern Cross at the time of joining.
+The policyholder's cover commences from the policy start date.
+Dependant's cover commences from the date they are added to the policy.
 Newborn dependants added to the policy within 3 months following their date of birth are covered from the date of their addition.